Aladin147/BLKWDS_Manager/docs/project_status.md

 12. No consistent navigation system (IDENTIFIED in v0.14.0)
 13. Limited data management and reporting capabilities (IDENTIFIED in v0.14.0)
 14. ~~Dashboard layout issues where the app appears incorrectly formatted on initial launch but improves after manual window resizing~~ (FIXED in v0.19.0)
+15. Non-functional filter chips in Gear Preview List (IDENTIFIED in v0.29.0)
+16. Debug menu always visible in Settings screen (IDENTIFIED in v0.29.0)
+17. Inconsistent button styles across the application (IDENTIFIED in v0.29.0)
+18. Hardcoded heights in dashboard layout affecting responsiveness (IDENTIFIED in v0.29.0)

 ## Next Steps